KaihuaTang/VCTree-Scene-Graph-Generation/README.md

 # VCTree-Scene-Graph-Generation
-Code for the Scene Graph Generation part of CVPR 2019 oral paper: "[Learning to Compose Dynamic Tree Structures for Visual Contexts][0]"
+Code for the Scene Graph Generation part of CVPR 2019 oral paper: "[Learning to Compose Dynamic Tree Structures for Visual Contexts][0]", as to the VQA part of this paper, please refer to [KaihuaTang/VCTree-Visual-Question-Answering][6]

 UGLY CODE WARNING!
 UGLY CODE WARNING!
 UGLY CODE WARNING!